CCDirectLink/CLS/proposals/1/patch-steps.md

 /**
 * The PASTE patch step retrieves the stored value based upon
-* the provided alias and merges it with the Current Value.
+* the provided alias (to check in cloneMap) and merges it with the Current Value.
 *
 * If the Current Value is an Array, then the index can be a number or blank.
 * The stored value will be pushed to the end if the index is blank,